robertattard3/RS1-Group20/README.md

   ```bash
   source ~/41068_ws/install/setup.bash
   ```
 * Launch basic trees world.
-It might take a little while to load the first time you run it since it is downloading the world model.
+It might take a little while to load the first time you run it since it is downloading world model resources.
 If it crashes the first time, try running it again.
   ```bash
   ros2 launch 41068_ignition_bringup 41068_ignition.launch.py
   ```